SELF-Software-Evolution-Lab/AI-Epilepsy/mlAIEp/EEGPaper/README.md

   * MLModels: Scripts for the trainig and testing of calssical machine Learning models
   * Feature calculation: Scripts for feature extraction for later classical machine learning models training.
   * Others: Contains script for data preprocessing, and ROc curve calculation.
 * NewData: Scripts for Seizure detection in new .edf files using best performance model (CNN1).
+**Futher information inside each directory**